Lazy Days in Medan – Welcome to Sumatra

 We may sound like a broken record, but … The people here are so super nice!
 And we already have a sister, a daughter, a son, and a cousin!

 If you google the population of the capital of Sumatra, it will show that 2 million residents live here.
-But according to the locals that we have met, this is only the population of the city centre of Medan.
+But according to the locals that we have met, this is only the population of the city center of Medan.
 In total, they say it has a population of 6 million.

 Golfing in Medan